-This Brown Rice and Black Bean Salad is the perfect dish to take to any potluck and is always a hit.
+This Brown Rice and Black Bean Salad is the perfect dish to make and eat all week!
 You can add chicken or shrimp, but it’s filling without added protein too.

 Moreover, this big salad batch can easily last all week for quick lunches, for family leftover nights or as a filling side dish.
-To be totally honest, this salad gets even better the longer it sits, so your leftovers should be even more delicious than eating it fresh!
+To be totally honest, this salad gets even better the longer it sits, so your leftovers should be even more delicious than eating it fresh.
+It’s one of those great dishes that you can keep in your fridge at all times.
 While it’s vegetarian and very filling as is (lots of fiber!!), it also pairs well with chicken or shrimp if you want to up the protein.

 Brown Rice & Black Bean Salad with Avocado & Cilantro